 2. It's a good exercise in skill building.
 Because it's our natural tendency to reject change, accepting it instead of complaining about it or rejecting it will be helpful in building adaptability, resiliency, and flexibility; all extremely important skills for everyone

-3. In most, cases, you can’t change the thing back.
-Complaining about every change that ever happens doesn’t help your situation, but only aggravates it.
+3. In most, cases, you can't change the new system or process back.
+Complaining about every change that ever happens doesn't help your situation, but only aggravates it.
 Accepting the inevitable and unchangeable will allow you a happier life.

 The bottom line

 You know how many people in younger generations complain about older people's views of "kids these days" and how they act and how things were back in their day?

 It's annoying.
 We all know it is.
 That old lady that sticks her nose up in the air and sniff "Well, we didn't do it like that back in my day.
 We actually had conversations with each other, nevermind all of this text messaging nonsense" - they're handling the evolution of the world poorly.